-We have suggested below a week by week schedule, but feel free to take more time and do the track at your own pace!
+Do the track at your own pace!
 Taking the time to process the content is important, and so we don’t advise putting pressure on yourself to finish the track quickly.
 Remember to have fun and enjoy the process of learning!
 Hear Prof Lieu’s explanation of the track in this video.

 Ideally, this ongoing assignment is to be done simultaneously with the weekly assignments.
 However, if your schedule doesn’t fit well with this, and you want to do the ongoing assignment at a separate time than the weekly assignments, our suggestion is to do the ongoing assignment for 3 weeks straight.
 The continuity is important so any time that you can draw daily for 3 weeks is great.

 Draw for at least ten minutes daily in your sketchbook.
 Draw anything you want!